Swatantra Party: Bihar

 In Bihar state assembly election 1962, party won at 50 seats.

 Ideology

-The Uttar Pradesh Praja Party was a political party in Uttar Pradesh, India.
-The party represented interests of zamindars (land owners), and contested the elections of 1951–52.
-The party was formed to oppose the Indian National Congress policy of abolition of the zamindari system.

 Fundamental principles

 The Swatantra Party committed to social justice and equality of opportunity of all people "without distinction of religion, caste, occupation, or political affiliation".

 The party felt that progress, welfare and happiness of the people could be achieved by giving maximum freedom to individuals with the state minimising intervention.
 The state should replace its intervention with fostering the Indian tradition of helping other people directly.

 In particular, the party believed that the state should adhere to the Fundamental Rights guaranteed by the Constitution of India and, in particular, should compensate individuals if their property had to be acquired for public purposes.
 It also believed in giving citizens full freedom to educate their children as they wanted.
 It recognised the need for increasing food production and sought to do so by giving peasants full land rights and incentives for increasing production in agriculture.
 In industry, it sought to reduce state presence only to the minimum necessary to supplement private enterprise and in national services like the Indian Railways.
 It sought to do away with controls on trade and commerce.
 However, it committed against unreasonable profits, prices and dividends.
 It believed in placing equal emphasis on the development of capital goods industries, consumer goods industries and rural and small industries.
 In the fields of taxation and state expenditure, it believed in thrift and called for taxation to suffice for carrying on of administration and social and economic activities taken upon by the state but should not depress capital formation and private investment.
 The government should also desist from running abnormally large deficits or taking foreign loans that are beyond the capacity of the country to repay.
 In particular, it resisted unnecessary expansion of the bureaucracy.